 The seeds stuck on top of the grown microgreens are the “hull” - this is normal!
 Lots of people like leaving the hulls and enjoy the extra crunch.
 If you prefer to remove them, you can move the greens around in a bowl of cool water after harvesting.
 This should make most of the seeds detach.
 Properly dry the greens on a paper towel after removing from the water then use or store as desired!
 Another tip for removing them is to “pet” the tops of the greens to loosen occasionally.
 Ensure your hands are washed when handling, just like any other food item!

-I harvested my fenugreek greens on day 12 and they were about 5 inches tall.
+I harvested my Fenugreek greens on day 10 and they were almost 5 inches tall.
 As you can see, I got a nice lush & tall harvest.
-They really could be harvested a bit sooner, at the recommended day 10 or when they reach about 4 inches tall.

 If you find you can’t use all of your fresh Fenugreek microgreens right away, you can freeze or dry them for later use!
 To freeze, simply place your harvested microgreens in a tupperware or a baggie (like the Stasher bag!) and store in the freezer for later use in smoothies, stir fries, or curries!
 To dry, spread your microgreens on a sheet and bake at the lowest temperature setting for 20 minutes.
 Then mix into sauces, use for tea, or sprinkle on top of dishes as a curry-like spice!